Little Joe's: Closure

 The restaurant closed in December 1998.
 The owners, having waited in vain for a revitalization of Chinatown and Downtown as a nighttime dining destination, decided that it was time to retire.
 The revitalization of nearby Old Pasadena made it increasingly difficult for downtown establishments to compete for evening diners.

 As part of the revitalization movement of Chinatown, plans were put in place to turn the site of the restaurant into a retail and residential hub with a large car parking structure.
 On December 2, 2013, Forest City Enterprises began demolishing Little Joe's to start the construction of a new $100 million real estate development, the Blossom Plaza project.
 The Plaza, in the works for over a decade, will feature a large-scale five story apartment building over ground level shops.
 Demolition of the long-abandoned restaurant was finally completed on January 17, 2014.

-When excavation began on the site for the Plaza project, a 100 ft section of the Zanja Madre was found.
+When excavation began on the site for the Plaza project, a 100 ft section of the Zanja Madre was found and destroyed by rushed and careless work to clear the development site.
 The original water main for the early City of Los Angeles, it conveyed water from the Los Angeles River from near what is now Griffith Park for use by the early residents.